ladisasimoneJADS/Weight-dynamics-in-Convolutional-Neural-Network/README.md

 # Weight-dynamics-in-Convolutional-Neural-Network

-In this study we try to understand in which order the weights in a convolutional neural network CNN, composed by three convolutional layers, converge to their final values.
+In this study we visualize in which order the weights in a convolutional neural network CNN, composed by three convolutional layers, converge to their final values.

 We use a CNN that can classify MNIST digits with an accuracy of 0.9976.
 Each layer consist of a convolution of the previous layer output (or, in the case of the 1st layer, the input image) with a set of learned weights; passing the response through a rectified linear function (relu(x) = max(x, 0)), max pooling over local neighborhoods.
 Figure 1.
 Shows the model used in the experiment.